196Ikuchil/example-external-simulator/README.md

 # example-external-simulator
-This is an example of the external simulator which is one of the features on [kubernetes-sigs/kube-scheduler-simulator](https://github.com/kubernetes-sigs/kube-scheduler-simulator).
+This is an (personal) example of the external simulator which is one of the features on [kubernetes-sigs/kube-scheduler-simulator](https://github.com/kubernetes-sigs/kube-scheduler-simulator).

 # Deploy to your cluster
 ## Before you begin